ilobko/rawg.rb/README.md

-# RAWG.rb
+# 💎 RAWG.rb

-This is an unofficial Ruby client for [RAWG.io](https://rawg.io) API.
-RAWG is the largest video game database and game discovery service.
-See rules and more information at [rawg.io/apidocs](https://rawg.io/apidocs).
+This is a Ruby client for RAWG API.

+[RAWG.io](https://rawg.io) is the largest video game database and game discovery service.
+See [rawg.io/apidocs](https://rawg.io/apidocs) for rules and additional information about the API.

 ## Installation